Clemente López de Osornio

-Clemente López de Osornio (November 25, 1720 – December 13, 1783) was a Spanish and later Rioplatense military leader.
+Clemente López de Osornio (November 25, 1720 – December 13, 1783) was a Spanish in the Viceroyalty of the Río de la Plata military leader.
 He served during the Viceroyalty of Peru as Captain of the Regiment of Blandengues of Buenos Aires.

 Biography

 Born into a family of Criollo descent, he was baptized on November 25, 1720, in Buenos Aires, son of Francisco López Osornio and María Gamiz de las Cuevas Álvarez Lasarte.

 In 1736 Clemente López de Osornio enlisted in the provincial militia of cavalry and served in the defense in the fort of Arrecifes against Indians.
 Three years later, he participated in the campaign of Captain Juan de San Martín to the area that is now Laguna de los Padres, near Mar del Plata.

 In 1752 Osornio was appointed Commissioner in the pago of Magdalena, and in 1765 he served as commanding general of militia in Province of Buenos Aires, where he led an expedition to the Salinas Grandes, west of Bahía Blanca.
 Along the way, he carried out a census of the tribes that roamed the area, and organized five companies of Blandengues of cavalry intended to garrison the southern border against the Indians.

 In 1766 Clemente López Osornio was appointed alcalde de la hermandad in Magdalena, which covered large areas of land, including Avellaneda, Quilmes, Lomas de Zamora and the present territory of Almirante Brown.

 In 1767 López de Osornio led a military expedition against the Guaraní tribes.
 Years later, in 1775, he participated of an expedition in Cairú (Tandil) and Laguna Blanca Grande (Olavarría) against the Pampas tribes.

 López Osornio retired from the army in 1779, dedicating itself since then to the administration of his ranch in Chascomús.
 He became a wealthy landowner, and in 1782 he was appointed as representative of the landowners in the Cabildo porteño.